New & Used Acura TLX: In Depth

 Shopping for a new Acura TLX?

 The Acura TLX is a brand-new offering from Honda's luxury arm.
 A replacement for the TL and TSX mid-size sedans, the TLX puts Acura's sedan efforts on a more solid footing, fitting in well with a lineup that includes the MDX and RDX crossovers, the ILX compact sedan, the RLX large four-door, and the returning NSX sports car.

-The TLX is a rival for cars like the Buick Regal, Lincoln MKZ, Volvo S60, and Lexus ES.
+Competition for the TLX comes from cars like Buick's Regal and LaCrosse, the Lincoln MKZ, the Volvo S60, and the Lexus ES.